Sixline/VortexDM/README.md

 **Note for PycURL:**
 For Windows users who wants to run from source or use pip:
 Unfortunately, PycURL removed binary versions for Windows and it now has to be built from source.
 See here: http://pycurl.io/docs/latest/install.html#windows
-Normal pip install i.e `python -m pip install pycurl` probably will fail on Windows, your best choice is to use the VDM standalone/portable exe version.
+`python -m pip install pycurl` will fail on Windows, your best choice is to use the portable version.

-For Linux users:
-There is no issue since most Linux distros have cURL preinstalled.
-PycURL will link with the libcurl library and get built without issues.
-Checked with python version 3.10.

 # How to contribute to this project:
 1- By testing the application and opening [new issues](https://github.com/Sixline/VDM/issues/new) for bugs, feature requests, or suggestions.